-Fig. 4 The biases in pHT and ΩAr over the Arctic Ocean margins.
-The decadal mean (2005-2015) pHT and ΩAr calculated with OrgAlk (a, c), along with the corresponding biases in pHT (b) and ΩAr (d) resulting from the exclusion of OrgAlk.
-In this study, the Arctic Ocean margins are defined to include the Greenland Sea and Norwegian Sea due to their hydrographic and biogeochemical connectivity with the Arctic Ocean.
+Fig. 4 Mean and biases in pHT and ΩAr under present-day conditions from 2005 to 2015 in the Barents Sea Opening. a, c, Mean pHT and ΩAr calculated without OrgAlk. b, d, Corresponding biases in pHT and ΩAr arising from calculations that do not account for OrgAlk.

-The results suggest that the omission of OrgAlk leads to a systematic and significant overestimation of both pHT and ΩAr values across the entire Arctic Ocean margins (Fig. 4).
-The biases in decadal mean pHT and ΩAr ranged from 0.016 to 0.154 (mean=0.028±0.018) and 0.06 to 0.14 (mean=0.07±0.01), respectively (Fig. 4).
-Regions such as the East Siberian Sea, Laptev Sea and Kara Sea, characterized by substantial riverine freshwater discharge and intense coastal erosion16,34, are likely to have high OrgAlk concentrations and the ocean acidification assessments here are particularly sensitive to its exclusion (Fig. 4 and Supplementary Fig. S1).
-In the boundary region between the East Siberian Sea and the Laptev Sea, where maximum OrgAlk concentrations are likely present (Supplementary Fig. S1), biases in the calculated pHT can reach up to 0.154 (Fig. 4c).
+The concentrations of OrgAlk in the Barents Sea Opening region were estimated with a decadal mean of 8.2 ± 0.3 mmol kg-1 (Supplementary Fig. 2).
+Carbonate system calculations that do not account for OrgAlk systematically underestimate the severity of present-day ocean acidification in the Barents Sea Opening region, with decadal mean pHT and ΩAr biases of 0.020 ± 0.001 and 0.08 ± 0.01, respectively (Fig. 4b,d).
+The limited spatial variability of these biases likely reflects the relatively homogeneous hydrological conditions across this region.

 Sensitivity of ocean acidification projections to OrgAlk

-Given that ocean acidification projections commonly omit the contribution of OrgAlk, we assessed the potential sensitivity of projected pHT and ΩAr to the inclusion of OrgAlk under the Shared Socioeconomic Pathway (SSP) scenarios SSP1-2.6 and SSP5-8.5 across the Arctic Ocean margins.
+Given that ocean acidification projections commonly omit the contribution of OrgAlk, we assessed how accounting for OrgAlk affects ESM-projected pHT and ΩAr in the Barents Sea Opening region under SSP1-2.6 and SSP5-8.5.
 We assume that future OrgAlk concentrations follow the correlation between OrgAlk:TA ratios and salinity, as observed in this study.
-Data obtained from NorESM2-MM simulations32,35 were used to calculate projected pHT and ΩAr values, both with and without considering OrgAlk influences.
+Data obtained from NorESM2-MM simulations36,39 were used to calculate projected pHT and ΩAr values, both with and without considering OrgAlk influences.
 Here, the estimates of future OrgAlk rely on future salinity changes projected by the NorESM2-MM.
-Supplementary Fig.S2 demonstrates that, for the Arctic Ocean, the NorESM2-MM-projected surface salinity by the end of the 21st century under SSP1-2.6 and SSP5-8.5 falls well within the range of other Earth System Models (ESMs) from CMIP6.
+Supplementary Fig. 2 demonstrates that, for the Arctic Ocean, the NorESM2-MM-projected surface salinity by the end of the 21st century under SSP1-2.6 and SSP5-8.5 falls well within the range of other ESMs from CMIP6.
 Therefore, the influence of OrgAlk inferred from NorESM2-MM in our analysis is expected to be representative of the wider spectrum of projections across CMIP6 ESMs.

-When we account for the influence of OrgAlk, the projected annual mean pHT and ΩAr values are consistently lower than simulations that exclude OrgAlk under both SSP1-2.6 and SSP5-8.5 scenarios (Fig. 5).
-Under SSP1-2.6, the reduction in pHT ranges from 0.028 to 0.032, while it is slightly larger under SSP5-8.5, ranging from 0.027 to 0.036 (Fig. 5a).
-Moreover, when OrgAlk is included, the projected decadal pHT decline rate across the Arctic Ocean margins is, on average, 5.4% (SSP1-2.6) and 1.7% (SSP5-8.5) higher than in projections that do not account for OrgAlk (Fig. 5a). ΩAr presents a less pronounced sensitivity to OrgAlk under SSP5-8.5 than SSP1-2.6, showing a decreasing trend towards 2100 (Fig. 5b).
+When we account for the influence of OrgAlk, the projected annual mean pHT and ΩAr values are consistently lower than those excluding OrgAlk under both SSP1-2.6 and SSP5-8.5 scenarios (Fig. 5).
+Under SSP1-2.6, the reduction in pHT ranges from 0.019 to 0.021, while it is slightly larger under SSP5-8.5, ranging from 0.019 to 0.027 (Fig. 5a).
+Moreover, when OrgAlk is accounted for, the projected decadal pHT decline rate across the Arctic Ocean margins is, on average, 8.4% (SSP1-2.6) and 1.7% (SSP5-8.5) higher than in projections that do not account for OrgAlk (Fig. 5a). ΩAr presents a less pronounced sensitivity to OrgAlk under SSP5-8.5 than SSP1-2.6, showing a decreasing trend towards 2100 (Fig. 5b).
 This pattern is likely because of ΩAr values approaching zero by 2100, which reduces the relative influence of OrgAlk under the SSP5-8.5 scenario (Fig. 5b).